 While for some residents the possible change may be a worry, for others such as Harold Raye, who's been living here for more than a year tells me he hopes the Gainesville Housing Authority will take care of the situation keeping the residents in mind first.
 Despite the wait, he's happy to hear both purchasers have agreed to keep the building affordable.
 "Try to make it.
 I don't have no worries.
 I mean, I have nothing to worry me," Raye says.

-Davis says they don't know when they'll come up with a decision but they're taking their time with it because they want to make the right decision.
-"We'll continue to keep them in a dialogue and try to assure our residents as much as possible that we will not make any decision without giving them the time needed and also hearing their inputs," Davis says.
+Davis said they don't know when they'll come up with a decision but they're taking their time with it because they want to make the right decision.
+"We'll continue to keep them in a dialogue and try to assure our residents as much as possible that we will not make any decision without giving them the time needed and also hearing their inputs," Davis said.

-Davis also tells me the next board meeting residents can attend, will take place at the 400 building sometime soon.
+Davis also told me the next board meeting residents can attend, will take place at the 400 building sometime soon.
 The exact time and date will be announced later this month.

 - Gainesville Hosuing Authority Changes